The EDGE Language: Extended General Einsums for Graph Algorithms: Syntax

 \subsection{Initialization}

-The initialization specifies how to initialize any \emph{input} tensors. \edge{} assumes tensors not appearing in this section are empty.
-All extended Einsum expressions are valid in this section, where specified input tensors are assigned to some expression (see Inset~\ref{sidebar:full_edge_bfs}, Equation~\eqref{seqn:FIf}).
+The initialization region specifies the values of input tensors.
+Any input tensor not initialized in this section is assumed user-specified.
+All \emph{output} tensors are initially empty.
+Any valid extended Einsum expression may appear in this section as the right-hand side of an input-tensor assignment (see Inset~\ref{sidebar:full_edge_bfs}, Equation~\eqref{seqn:FIf}).